CarlRWeinberg/CarlRWeinberg.github.io/_posts/2021-08-23-deleted-on-cantor.md

 And thus, they gave me the opportunity to write an entire book about their responses.
 I hope you enjoy reading it as much as I enjoyed exploring this vast, untapped area of investigation.

-[^1]: Footnote 1   The best-known proponent of this view is Richard Weikart.
+[^1]: The best-known proponent of this view is Richard Weikart.
 See [his book on the subject](https://www.csustan.edu/history/darwin-hitler).
-For a critical review of his claims, see [Sandor Gliboff's review](https://networks.h-net.org/node/35008/reviews/43959/gliboff-weikart-darwin-hitler-evolutionary-ethics-eugenics-and-racism).
+For a critical review of his claims, see [Sander Gliboff's review](https://networks.h-net.org/node/35008/reviews/43959/gliboff-weikart-darwin-hitler-evolutionary-ethics-eugenics-and-racism).

 [^3]: Footnote 3 Author, "From a Document" in *A collection* (eds.
 Some editor), 2012.